Kabirxoja/TV_Test/README.md

 ✅ **Leanback UI**
 - Uses **Leanback library** components such as `VerticalGridSupportFragment` and `ArrayObjectAdapter`.
-- Optimized for Android TV navigation and D-pad focus.

 ✅ **State Saving**
 - Saves the **last launched app** using `SharedPreferences`.